Agreed Value or Indemnity Income Protection

 With an indemnity policy, you are insured for what you say you earn, but if you make a claim you have to verify your income.
 If your income has reduced since you applied for cover, your claim will be paid on the reduced amount.

 Agreed Value Income Protection

-Agreed Value – with an agreed-value policy, you prove your income at the time of applying and insure to receive a set amount.
+With an agreed value policy, you prove your income at the time of applying and insure to receive a set amount.
 The advantage is that you know what you will receive, regardless of changes in your income.
 The disadvantage is that these policies’ premiums are approximately 20 per cent higher than for indemnity contracts.

-On the other hand people that earn a regular salary as an employee (and have no intention of altering) can easily prove their income through producing a payslip.
-For these people indeminty style income protection can provide a significant premium saving.
+On the other hand, those who earn a regular salary as an employee, and have no intention of altering it, can easily prove their income through producing a payslip.
+For these people, indemnity style income protection can provide a significant premium saving.